-Putnam and Sánchez (2013) also make predictions that could account for HS’ gradient knowledge of DOM that were not tested in the present study.
+Putnam and Sánchez (2013) also make predictions that could account for HSs’ gradient knowledge of DOM that were not tested in the present study.
 One possibility that would align with these authors’ proposal is that HSs are sensitive to the lexical frequency of the verbs preceding the differential object marker.
 Another possibility follows the argument advanced by van Heusinger and Keiser (2007) that some verbs are more likely to take animate and specific direct objects than others.
 Working within Jiang’s (2000) lexical approach to language acquisition, Hur (2021) found that both such factors affected adult HSs’ use of DOM, so both are variables that may hold promise in accounting for gradient variability in future studies with bilingual children.
 DLI may minimize frequency effects compared to other contexts of HL acquisition for two reasons.
 Firstly, this context purportedly provides HSs with exposure to a greater variety of lexical items that are typically specific to academic registers.
 Secondly, DLI programs may integrate form-focused instruction on specific structures that could promote their use in ways that are not restricted to individual lexical items (form-focused instruction in DLI programs is also encouraged by Harley 1993; Snow et al. 1989).
 Future work may wish to test this claim.

 Notwithstanding these contributions to the field, this study has multiple limitations that form the foundation for future research.
 For instance, as mentioned previously, this study may have benefitted from additional participant groups who were younger and older than those tested here to better understand the progression of the development of DOM in Spanish as a HL.
-Given the lengthy nature of the experiment, testing younger age groups may have been problematic, but would hold promise in further substantiating the claims that HS children do not attrite, but rather continue to acquire, the DOM system over the school years and into adulthood.
-Moreover, the present study did not test instances of DOM commission, whereby child HSs may overextend the differential object marker into inanimate and/or nonspecific contexts, which has been found with bilingual children (Callen 2023; Cuza et al. 2019) and in monolingual communities (Sánchez and Zdrojewski 2013; von Heusinger and Kaiser 2005).
-Lastly, the present study evaluated the production of mood and DOM in subordinate clauses using the same stimuli, but tested these structures through separate, and therefore less complex, stimuli on the MST.
+Given the lengthy nature of the experiment, testing younger age groups may have been problematic but would hold promise in further substantiating the claims that HS children do not attrite, but rather continue to acquire, the DOM system over the school years and into adulthood.
+Moreover, the present study did not test instances of DOM commission, whereby child HSs may overextend the differential object marker into inanimate and/or nonspecific contexts, which has been found with bilingual children (Callen 2023; Cuza et al. 2019) and in monolingual communities (Sánchez and Zdrojewski 2013; von Heusinger and Kaiser 2005, 2007).
+Lastly, the present study evaluated the production of mood and DOM in subordinate clauses using the same stimuli but tested these structures through separate, and therefore less complex, stimuli on the MST.
 While the findings of task asymmetries align with the predictions and with linguistic theory, future research that targets DOM production in specific stimuli would be useful.